What exactly do we mean by ‘Change Readiness’?

 How do you calculate readiness for change?

-The easiest way to assess readiness for a change is to use a purpose built change readiness assessment such as this one here.
+The easiest way to assess readiness for a change is to use a purpose built change readiness assessment.

 We see this approach as an essential part of any important change and complements the more traditional change management approaches typically used in organisations.
 It’s a way of measuring their effectiveness, so that approaches can be adjusted based on real data rather than instinct alone.